relaxdiego/terminus/README.md

 Install Ubuntu on the Baremetals
 --------------------------------

-Install Ubuntu Server 20.04 on all baremetal machines.
-Give them all static IPs, preferably in the range of 192.168.100.41 to .45.
-All baremetals get a static IP so that we can connect to them during setup.
-The VMs that will host MAAS will also get static IPs, preferably in the range of 192.168.100.51 to .53.
-VMs that will enlist with MAAS will need to PXE boot.
+Install Ubuntu Server LTS on all baremetals and configure them with static IPs as indicated in the logical network diagram above.
+We use static IPs here because MAAS, which serves as the DHCP server, is not yet set up in the Lab Net.

 Baremetal Network Config
 ------------------------

-Create a backup of your `/etc/netplan/xxxxxxxxx.yaml` file and then edit it like so:
+For each baremetal KVM host, create a backup of its `/etc/netplan/xxxxxxxxx.yaml` file and then edit it like so:

 ```
 network:
   version: 2
   ethernets:
-    <your-ethernet-port-name-here>:
+    <interface-name-here>:
       dhcp4: false
       dhcp6: false

   bridges:
     br0:
-      interfaces: [<your-ethernet-port-name-here>]
+      interfaces:
+      - <interface-name-here>
-      addresses:  [<this-machine's-static-ip-address>/24]
+      addresses:
+      - 192.168.100.XX/24
       gateway4: 192.168.100.1
-      mtu:        1500
       nameservers:
-        addresses: [1.1.1.1,8.8.8.8]
+        addresses:
+        - 1.1.1.1
+        - 8.8.8.8
+        - 8.8.4.4
+      dhcp4: false
+      dhcp6: false
       parameters:
+        forward-delay: 4
         stp:           true
-        forward-delay: 4
-      dhcp4: false
-      dhcp6: false
 ```

 Then apply the changes: